Want to know who invented pet rocks? Push a button on your phone and you’ll have the answer.

 I remember the dinosaur days when we all relied on the home landline to speak to each other.
 It was an exciting time when I got my first answering machine so that I didn’t risk breaking my neck by running into the house from the garden to answer my phone.
 I could let the machine pick up.
 Such freedom!

 Then came mobile phones and I experienced that sense of freedom once again.
 Hey, I could talk to anyone I wanted, wherever I was.
 Unless there was poor reception in that area.
 Or my phone’s battery had run out.

-It wasn’t until my teenaged sons all had mobile phones that I realised their curse.
-If my sons didn’t answer, for whatever reason, I could go from mild concern into a full blown panic attack.
+It wasn’t until my teenage sons all had mobile phones that I realised their curse.
+If my sons didn’t answer, for whatever reason, I could go from mild concern into a full-blown panic attack.
 They’re not answering.
 That means something horrible has happened.